 Coaching can help you focus on your important projects and create the shifts you want to experience.
 Through coaching, you'll focus your attention, heighten self-awareness and minimize those things that tend to baffle or derail you.
 Coaching is a co-created partnership that expedites awareness, action, and completion.
 Together, we identify what really matters in your life and build the strategies you need to live powerfully with ADD/ADHD.

-Working with an ADD/ADHD Coaching can help you master your own time and become your own best resource.
+Working with an ADD/ADHD Coach can help you master your own time and become your own best resource.
 I work with many professional, creative, smart, savvy women in business who live with ADD/ADHD.
-And we have success following a 3-stage coaching approach.
+And we have success following a four-stage coaching approach.

 3. Integration Stage (Ongoing) During this stage, we'll continue to work together until your goals are achieved.
 Our sessions are at least once monthly.
 During this stage, many clients join group or mastermind programs with regular touchpoints to keep them on track.

 Because a coaching relationship is co-created, we'll determine the best approach and timing to fit your busy schedule.
 Although I recommend a regular, consistent meeting schedule, we'll use phone sessions, email, and texts to stay connected throughout your coaching program.
 The Transformation Coaching Package is a good fit for you if you prefer package pricing.

-For ADD/ADHD clients, I use the Awareness, Engagement, Completion Model of action (AEC Model ©2012 Cameron Gott).
+For ADD/ADHD clients, I use the Awareness, Engagement, and Completion Model of action (AEC Model ©2012 Cameron Gott).
 I've worked with Cam as a mentor for some time, and am well-versed in how this model is useful for those with ADD/ADHD.
 Using this AEC Framework, we'll explore how symptoms show up in your life and create your unique best practices.